 The package includes Quuu Promote creating three variations of every post (one for each social network), adding custom hashtags, selecting the most relevant categories, adding @usernames and more.
 That’s a lot of time saved over the more manual $50 entry tier.

-My current social stack consists of MeetEdgar and Publer, although I’ve tested and reviewed many more.
+My current social media stack consists of MeetEdgar and Publer, although I’ve tested and reviewed many more.
 I love the ability to recycle my top content with MeetEdgar’s auto-variation feature but the resulting engagement is very hit and miss as I’m still speaking to my first 1,000 followers.
 Quuu Promote promised to make my content more popular and up its reach, so let’s see if it delivered the goods…

 Quuu spreads your content shortly after hitting publish.
 To do so it needs an RSS feed to work from.